-Mid-America Science Museum houses more than 100 hands-on science exhibits divided into individual galleries found throughout the 65,000 sq. ft of the museum and includes exterior exhibits such as the award winning Bob Wheeler Science Skywalk, and opening Memorial Day 2018 the all new Oaklawn Foundation DinoTrek.
+Mid-America Science Museum houses more than 100 hands-on science exhibits divided into individual galleries found throughout the 65,000 sq. ft of the museum and includes exterior exhibits such as the award winning Bob Wheeler Science Skywalk, and the all new Oaklawn Foundation DinoTrek.

 The Marvelous Motion Gallery